oracle-livelabs/developer/dev-guide-ai-finance/json-answers/json-answers.md

-# JSON Duality View Developer Hackathon Challenge
+# JSON Duality View Developer

 ## Introduction

-In this lab, you will complete a JSON Duality developer coding challenge.
+This lab walks you through the steps to...

-Estimated Time: 30 minutes
+Estimated Time: 60 minutes

 ### Objectives

-* Perform the coding required to achieve the enhancement request outlined in the instructions.
+In this lab, you will:
+*
 ### Prerequisites

 This lab assumes you have:
 * An Oracle Cloud account

-## Task 1: JSON Duality View Developer Coding Challenge
+## Task 3: JSON Duality View Developer Coding Exercise Answer

 1. The loan officer wants another risk assessment.
 Complete his request by adding the loan to value field to the Customer & Loan Details table.
 Give it the following three conditions:
     * If the loan is VA set it to 100%